AndrewLester/blog/src/routes/posts/_posts/react-to-nextjs-part-1.md

 -   We no longer lose some of our application state when changing pages
 -   We no longer re-download the React library JavaScript when we change pages, since we never fetch another HTML file after we first visit!
     -   To note: we now only need _one_ HTML file for the entire _website_.
+React handles the content changing on a per-page basis.
 This will come in handy in the next section, and it's why there's no HTML files in Next.js

 ## Next.js, finally